Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have an implied victory probability of 50% according to the moneyline set for this matchup.
+- Detroit has played as moneyline favorites of -145 or shorter in just one game this season, which it lost.

+- The implied moneyline probablility in this matchup gives the Tigers a 59.2% chance to win.

-- Detroit and its opponents have gone over the total this season in 22 of its 44 opportunities.
+- Detroit has combined with opponents to go over the total 23 times this season for a 23-21-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.